 The Australian Government contracts four Apprenticeship Network providers in Victoria as the first point of contact about starting an Apprenticeship or Traineeship.
 AASN providers offer support services (administrative support, payment processing and regular contact) and targeted services for those who need extra support to complete their Apprenticeship.
-Information on AASN services, including providers, can be found on the Australian Apprenticeships website: https://www.australianapprenticeships.gov.au/search-aasn https://www.australianapprenticeships.gov.au/
+Information on AASN services, including providers, can be found on the Australian Apprenticeships website

-The Commonwealth Department of Employment, Skills, Small and Family Business
+The Commonwealth Department of Education, Skills and Employment

-The Commonwealth Department of Employment, Skills, Small and Family Business has responsibility for supports provided through the AASN and Apprenticeship employer incentives.
+The Commonwealth Department of Education, Skills and Employment has responsibility for supports provided through the AASN and Apprenticeship employer incentives.
 Information can be found on the Australian Apprenticeships website: